mathLab/EZyRB/README.md

 ![EZyRB gui](readme/EZyRB_gui.png)

-Up to now, EZyRB GUI works on linux computers.
-For Mac OS X, some arrangements are requested for some libraries problems.
+Up to now, EZyRB GUI works on linux and Mac OS X computers.

 ## Dependencies and installation
 **EZyRB** requires `numpy`, `scipy` and `matplotlib`.
 They can be easily installed via `pip`.
 Moreover **EZyRB** depends on `vtk`.
 These requirements cannot be satisfied through `pip`.